Scratle/fiddlings/StackReviewSuggestedEditsRework/README.md

 - Add diff-choices on title/tag only edits.
 - Move the daily review progress to the "Review task"-button
 - Add back the user cards of both the author and previous editor.
+- Show the post author as highlighed in the post notice.
 - Get the statistics of the editor.
 - Change the size and colour of the edit "comment", which is renamed to "summary".
 - Make notifications more prominent.